 Marie Wilson’s career spans a multi-media landscape including longtime roles in Days of Our Lives, and As the World Turns, work in both print and television ads, theater, and film.
 As she traveled the world for new roles and modeling assignments, Marie developed time management and organizing routines that helped her keep focus on her work as well as family and be an advocate for causes such as the ASPCA and Save the Children.

-JC Lynne is a graduate of Metropolitan State University and Colorado State University.
+Julia Lynne is a graduate of Metropolitan State University and Colorado State University.
 She holds degrees in Aerospace Science, English, English Education, and Education.
 After ten years as an air traffic controller, she spent ten years teaching Language Arts, Writing, and Film.